MasterAir/Corndel-DE-workshop-01-Learner/README.md

 | ![ads](/images/vscodesql.png) |
 |:--:|

-3️⃣ To connect click the play button shown then select `+ Create connection profile`, then paste in sever name from Azure and the other details when prompted which are 1) the default database of `Adventureworks`, 2) select the `SQL Login`` option, 3) then enter the admin username and password you gave to the SQL server earlier.
+3️⃣ To connect, click the play button shown then select `+ Create connection profile`, then paste in sever name from Azure and the other details when prompted, which are 1) The default database of `Adventureworks`, 2) Select the `SQL Login`` option, 3) Then enter the admin username and password you gave to the SQL server earlier.

 [^22]: Guide to getting started with the mssql extension in VS Code:  <https://learn.microsoft.com/en-us/sql/tools/visual-studio-code/mssql-extensions?view=sql-server-ver16#getting-started-with-the-mssql-extension-in-vs-code>

 3. **Microsoft SQL Server Management Studio (SSMS)**

-1️⃣ From this web page click on the `Free Download...` link at the top of the page to download and then install SSMS: <https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16&redirectedfrom=MSDN#download-ssms>
+1️⃣ From this web page, click on the `Free Download...` link at the top of the page to download and then install SSMS: <https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver16&redirectedfrom=MSDN#download-ssms>

-2️⃣ In SSMS, 1) paste the the server name from your Azure sandbox into the `Server name:` box, 2) from the `Authentication:` drop down box select `SQL Server Authentication`, 3) and in the final two boxes, enter the admin username and password you gave to the SQL server earlier.
+2️⃣ In SSMS, 1) Paste the the server name from your Azure sandbox into the `Server name:` box 2) From the `Authentication:` drop-down box select `SQL Server Authentication` 3) In the final two boxes, enter the admin username and password you gave to the SQL server earlier.

 | ![ssms](/images/ssms.png) |
 |:--:|

-3️⃣ You can now expand the tree on the left then right click on a table and select the  `Select top 1000 rows` option to test if data can be returned.
+3️⃣ You can now expand the tree on the left, then right-click on a table and select the  `Select top 1000 rows` option to test if data can be returned.

 | ![ssms](/images/ssmsopen.png) |
 |:--:|